 Sales teams have very unique cultures and, accordingly, unique training needs.
 Trust us: We wrote the book on it.

-Each new hire on our sales team’s onboarding process looks a little different, but we have a standard track to ensure nobody falls behind:
+The roadmap for each new hire on our sales team’s onboarding process looks a little different, but we have a standard track to ensure nobody falls behind:

 “The best thing that you can do for the business and for the [sales] rep is to limit the amount of time they spend struggling in role.” – Michael Hoy, acting managing director EMEA at Pendo.io

-Onboarding new hires can be incredibly time-consuming and repetitive for sales leaders, so we blend asynchronous training activities, social learning, and individual coaching to give new hires a well-rounded, cost-efficient onboarding experience.
+Onboarding new employees can be incredibly time-consuming and repetitive for sales leaders, so we blend asynchronous training activities, social learning, and individual coaching to give new hires a well-rounded, cost-efficient onboarding experience.
 Use these templates and checklists to help design your own sales onboarding process: